Beyond Low Rank + Sparse: Multi-scale Low Rank Matrix Decomposition: Computational Complexity

 Given the iterative algorithm~(\ref{eq:admm}), one concern about the multi-scale low rank decomposition might be that it is significantly more computationally intensive than other low rank methods as we have many more SVD's and variables to compute for.
 In this section, we show that because we decimate the matrices at each scale geometrically, the theoretical computational complexity of the multi-scale low rank decomposition is similar to other low rank decomposition methods, such as the low rank + sparse decomposition.

 For concreteness, let us consider the multi-scale partition with two-sided decimation shown in Figure~\ref{fig:blocks} and have block sizes $m_i = 2^{i-1}$ and $n_i = 2^{i-1}$.
-Similar to other low rank methods, the SVD's dominate the per iteration complexity for the multi-scale low rank decomposition and has complexity $O ( M \times N \text{ SVD} ) = O(MN^2)$.
-The per iteration complexity for the multi-scale low rank decomposition is the summation of all the SVD's performed for each scale, which is given by,
+Similar to other low rank methods, the SVD's dominate the per iteration complexity for the multi-scale low rank decomposition.
+For an $M \times N$ matrix, each SVD costs $\nflops( M \times N \text{ SVD} ) = O(MN^2)$.
+The per iteration complexity for the multi-scale low rank decomposition is dominated by the summation of all the SVD's performed for each scale, which is given by,

-Hence, the computational complexity with the two-sided decimated partition is at most twice the computational complexity for a $M \times N$ matrix SVD.
-In general, one can show that the per-iteration complexity for arbitrary multi-scale partition is at most $\log( N )$ times the full matrix SVD, which is tolerable if a multi-scale modeling is more suitable modeling.
+Hence, the per-iteration computational complexity of the multi-scale low rank with two-sided decimated partition is on the order of a $M \times N$ matrix SVD.
+In general, one can show that the per-iteration complexity for arbitrary multi-scale partition is at most $\log( N )$ times the full matrix SVD.\revisedtwo{\erasedtwo{, which is tolerable if a multi-scale modeling is more suitable modeling.}}

 While theoretically, the computation cost for small block sizes should be less than bigger block sizes, we found that in practice the computation cost for computing the small SVD's can dominate the per-iteration computation.
 This is due to the overhead of copying small block matrices and calling library functions repeatedly to compute the SVD's.